In the current age, digital marketing has quickly taken its place as king of the advertising world.

 Email marketing is here to stay, and it’s not going anywhere soon.

-Think about it this way, if social media was really replacing email, then why do all of the social media platforms require you to use an email to sign up?
+Think about it this way: if social media was really replacing email, then why do all of the social media platforms require that you use an email to sign up?